There are many reasons why people want to start a blog –

 Now that the terminology is all explained, let’s get onto:

 5. Choosing a Theme – A theme provides the different graphics and design for your website.
 When I first started out I tried out several free themes such as Activello, Nisarg and Panoramic.
-However, I found with the 7 different free themes that I tried, they all had limitations and some weren’t mobile responsive at all, which is crucial because since my blog has started, 77% of all my traffic, view the blog on a mobile device.
+However, I found with the 7 different free themes that I tried, they all had limitations and some weren’t mobile responsive at all, which is crucial because since my blog has started, 77% of all my traffic view the blog on a mobile device.
 I spent two weeks all together trying to figure out how to set it all up on WordPress, I would just finish customizing one theme, then would find one important thing wrong, so would spend the next day trying to figure out how to use another one and customizing it, just to find another thing wrong.
 I decided to invest in a paid theme that would have all the features I needed and would be mobile responsive – I decided to go with Soledad and it was an excellent choice!
-So many options to customize your blog and it comes with a whole documentation explaining how to set it up when you download the theme.
+It provides so many options to customize your blog and it comes with an entire documentation explaining how to set it up when you download the theme.
 Click here to download, it will save you a lot of time and effort, trust me, I have been through it.
-But if a free one is in your budget right now then you could start of with the ones I mentioned above.
+But if a free one is in your budget right now, then you could start off with the ones I mentioned above.

 6. Have a play around with WordPress and learn how to use it.